 Normandy is renowned for picturesque towns and architecture with a distinctive style.

 Built on a headland and nicknamed Monaco of the North, the old town has narrow cobbled streets with houses built from local granite.
 The upper town is surrounded by ramparts dating back to the 15th century with a fishing and sailing port below.
 Granville offers panoramic views towards the islands of Jersey and Guernsey to the north and Mont Saint-Michel to the south.

-Known for its arts and crafts, Villedieu-les-Poêles is a quaint little town 15 minutes from the Château.
+Known for its arts and crafts, Villedieu-les-Poêles is a quaint little town around 25 minutes’ from the Château.
 Steeped in history, with copper and metalworking dating back to the Middle Ages.
 A visit to the town's Bell Foundry, Copper Workshop and Pewter Museum is recommended together with the Tuesday morning market.

 Avranches is a small market town sitting on the top of a granite hill, towering over Mont Saint-Michel and is just 10 - 15 minutes’ drive from both of our centres in Normandy.
 Steeped in history, the town has many religious buildings, a keep, ramparts and the historic monument of “Grand Doyenne” dating from the 12th century (a rare urban mansion from the Romanesque period).

 These are just a few of our favourite attractions and there are many more to discover.
 Some form part of our programme and others are options for you and your family should you want to opt-out from our activities from time to time or even extend your stay in the region after you holiday with us.